Anshukanukula/PRODIGY_ML_01/README.md

-This task to create a K-means clustering algorithm to group customers of a retail store based on their purchase history by Prodigy InfoTech.I successfully completed the project. link for the dataset: https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python
+This task to implement a linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms. by Prodigy InfoTech.I successfully completed the task. link for the dataset: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data